 I agree with the value.
 I'm skeptical of the mechanism.

-Culture is what you practice when nobody's enforcing it.
 And cultural disciplines erode under pressure.
-When the CEO wants a feature by Friday, when the competitor just shipped something similar, when the AI can have a working prototype in twenty minutes—"let's spend two days on problem definition" feels like a luxury.
+When the CEO wants a feature by Friday, when a competitor just shipped something similar, when the AI can have a working prototype in twenty minutes—"let's spend two days defining the problem" feels like a luxury.

 This is exactly the dynamic that played out with code quality.
 For years, the industry said "write tests" and "do code review" and relied on culture to make it happen.
 It didn't work—not because people disagreed, but because deadlines always won.
 What worked was infrastructure: CI/CD pipelines that refuse to merge untested code.
 The discipline became structural, and suddenly everyone had test coverage.